sjanhunen/dokimazo/papers/one-question.rst

    You have heard it said: don't commit adultery.
 This is the letter of the law.
 But I say unto you: anyone who lusts has committed adultery in his heart.
 This is the Spirit behind the law.

 The Pharisees, in their attempt to not break the letter of law of God, added layer upon layer of protection around the law until it became almost unrecognizable.
 But none of this dealt with the source of the problem, the heart.
-The fact that so many layers were required to achieve a form out outward conformance is actually a testament to just how bad the heart problem was.
+The fact that so many laws were required to achieve a form of outward conformance is actually a testament to just how bad the heart problem was.
 Christ came to deal with the problem at its source.
-If the problem is deal with at the source, fulfilling the letter of the law will be a natural outcome.
+If the problem is deal with here, fulfilling the letter of the law will be a natural outcome.

-Any works that are acceptable to God and will stand the test always flow out of a heart that is led by His Word.
+Any works that are acceptable to God always flow out of a heart that is led by His Word.
 This is what Christ is getting at in the parable of the wise and foolish builders.

-   [Luk 6:45-49 KJV] 45 A good man out of the good treasure of his heart bringeth forth that which is good; and an evil man out of the evil treasure of his heart bringeth forth that which is evil: for of the abundance of the heart his mouth speaketh.
-46 And why call ye me, Lord, Lord, and do not the things which I say?
-47 Whosoever cometh to me, and heareth my sayings, and doeth them, I will shew you to whom he is like: 48 He is like a man which built an house, and digged deep, and laid the foundation on a rock: and when the flood arose, the stream beat vehemently upon that house, and could not shake it: for it was founded upon a rock.
-49 But he that heareth, and doeth not, is like a man that without a foundation built an house upon the earth; against which the stream did beat vehemently, and immediately it fell; and the ruin of that house was great.
+   [Luk 6:45-49 KJV] A good man out of the good treasure of his heart bringeth forth that which is good; and an evil man out of the evil treasure of his heart bringeth forth that which is evil: for of the abundance of the heart his mouth speaketh.
+And why call ye me, Lord, Lord, and do not the things which I say?
+Whosoever cometh to me, and heareth my sayings, and doeth them, I will shew you to whom he is like: He is like a man which built an house, and digged deep, and laid the foundation on a rock: and when the flood arose, the stream beat vehemently upon that house, and could not shake it: for it was founded upon a rock.
+But he that heareth, and doeth not, is like a man that without a foundation built an house upon the earth; against which the stream did beat vehemently, and immediately it fell; and the ruin of that house was great.

-Who is the rock in this parable?
+Who or what is the rock in this parable?
 It is the Word of God.
 But more importantly, where is the rock?
-The wise builder dug deep and laid a foundation.
+The wise builder dug deep and laid a foundation upon the rock.
 This was no mere surface encounter with the Word.
 This was an encounter with the Word at the deepest level.
-The rock is the heart filled and led by the Word of God.
-This is what serving God is all about.
+The heart filled with and led by the Word of God is what serving God is all about.

 A Man After God's Own Heart
 ===========================